wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

 compressed address space, and should be determined before system startup.
 In addition, there is no per-page offset to the overflow area, as the address mapping is just one-by-one and linear.

+At startup time, the GPU's firmware initializes parameters of the compression scheme.
+The most important compression parameter is the compression ratio.
+Given a compression ratio of R, the compressed address space has a total size of R * S, where S is the size of the uncompressed address space.
+In other words, Buddy Compression simply reduces the size of each physical slot by R times, and maps compressed lines to these slots as in the uncompressed design.